George W. Bush: Foreign policy

 During his presidential campaign, Bush's foreign policy platform included support for stronger economic and political relationships with Latin America, especially Mexico, and a reduction of involvement in "nation-building" and other small-scale military engagements.
 The administration pursued a national missile defense.
 Bush was an advocate of China's entry into the World Trade Organization.

 Bush began his second term with an emphasis on improving strained relations with European nations.
 He appointed long-time adviser Karen Hughes to oversee a global public relations campaign.
 Bush lauded the pro-democracy struggles in Georgia and Ukraine.

-In March 2006, Bush reversed decades of U.S. policy when he visited India in a trip focused particularly on areas of nuclear energy, counter-terrorism co-operation, and discussions that would eventually lead to the India–United States Civil Nuclear Agreement.
-This was in stark contrast to the stance taken by his predecessor, Bill Clinton, whose approach and response to India after the 1998 nuclear tests has been characterized as "sanctions and hectoring".
+In March 2006, Bush visited India in a trip focused particularly on areas of nuclear energy, counter-terrorism co-operation, and discussions that would eventually lead to the India–United States Civil Nuclear Agreement.
+This was in stark contrast to decades of U.S. policy, such as the stance taken by his predecessor, Bill Clinton, whose approach and response to India after the 1998 nuclear tests has been characterized as "sanctions and hectoring".

 Midway through Bush's second term, questions arose whether Bush was retreating from his freedom and democracy agenda, which was highlighted in policy changes toward some oil-rich former Soviet republics in central Asia.

 Bush signed the Strategic Offensive Reductions Treaty with Russia.
 He withdrew U.S. support for several international agreements, including, in 2002, the Anti-Ballistic Missile Treaty (ABM) with Russia.
 This marked the first time in post-World War II history that the United States had withdrawn from a major international arms treaty.
-Russian President Vladimir Putin stated that American withdrawal from the ABM Treaty was a mistake.
+Russian president Vladimir Putin stated that American withdrawal from the ABM Treaty was a mistake.